susanev/uw-stars-cse/exploring-cs/lessons/week1/homework/digitize.md

 _[Due Friday, April 7th, 9:00pm](https://canvas.uw.edu/courses/1158649/assignments/3672949)_

 ### Goal
-In this programming assignment you will practice all the skills you learned in the first day of class, by recreating an analog piece of art in a digital format using Processing
+In this programming assignment you will practice all the skills you learned in the first day of class, by recreating an analog piece of art in a digital format using Processing.

 ### Part 1: Choose a piece of art
-Locate a piece of art that inspires you, for this project it is best if you choose a painting or drawing with geometric like shapes.
+Locate a piece of art that inspires you, for this project it is best if you choose an artwork with geometric like shapes.
 A few resources are linked below, but feel free to look elsewhere

 * [Harvard Art Museums Collections](http://www.harvardartmuseums.org/collections?)
 * [Museum of Modern Art Collections](http://www.moma.org/collection/)